What is a Halfway House?

 Likewise, breaking rules usually results in punishments such as paying a fine, writing an essay, or even being asked to leave the house.

 Halfway houses provide an added layer of stability which insulates recovering addicts from relapse.
 A 2010 study by the Journal of Psychoactive Drugs reported improvements on measures of alcohol & drug use, employment, arrests and psychiatric symptoms among a sample of 300 individuals.

 In the same vein, in 2010 the Journal of Substance Abuse Treatment published the results of an exhaustive study on former residents of sober-living communities.
 The research found that recovering addicts who passed through some kind of structured halfway house environment were significantly less likely to face relapse, arrest or homelessness.

 The most significant benefit of halfway houses is arguably that it provides a social support network to recovering addicts.
 Residents are strongly encouraged to give mutual support and encourage each other towards full recovery.
 Indeed one of the key findings of the latter study was that the community of support established early on improved performance outcomes.

 However, length of stay is usually limited (typically to a seven month maximum) meaning that some patients may have to leave before they are ready for independent living.

 The Executive Rehab Guide is published by Castle Craig Hospital.
-Castle Craig’s halfway house care programme is extremely valuable to patients with complex problems, such as those who have suffered from long-term addiction.
-The extended care unit helps patients to consolidate the progress made during inpatient rehabilitation.
+Castle Craig’s Extended Treatment Programme is extremely valuable to patients with complex problems, such as those who have suffered from long-term addiction.
+The Extended Treatment Unit helps patients to consolidate the progress made during inpatient rehabilitation.
 Find out more about Castle Craig’s extended care programme.